What is the ‘eSIM’ in the Apple Watch Series 3 and Series 4?

 It will take a while for the industry to get used to the eSIM.
-Smaller phone companies will need to negotiate deals with the wholesale arms of the bigger phone companies in order to get access to the provisioning infrastructure that can connect customers to their billing systems. (our prediction here has been borne out.
-Smaller phone companies do not have eSIM plans for the Apple watch available at launch.)
-The major ‘retail’ phone company brands you know, Telstra, Vodafone have been testing the eSIM for some time and will certainly have plans at launch.
+Smaller phone companies will need to negotiate deals with the wholesale arms of the bigger phone companies in order to get access to the provisioning infrastructure that can connect customers to their billing systems.
+Our prediction here has been borne out.
+Smaller phone companies do not currently have eSIM plans for the Apple watch available.
+The major ‘retail’ phone company brands you know, Telstra, Optus, and Vodafone have been testing the eSIM for some time and currently are the only Telcos who have plans available.

-Bigger phone companies have data sharing facilities : Something the big phone companies have that smaller phone companies often don’t, is a data sharing facility.
-This could be extremely useful for circumstances such as those presented by the Apple Watch’s eSIM.
-It seems likely the major brands would offer a $10 per month extra data, under their shared plan scheme at launch.
+Something the big phone companies have that smaller phone companies often don’t, is a data sharing facility.
+This is extremely useful for circumstances such as those presented by the Apple Watch’s eSIM.
+The major brands are able to offer as an example, $10 per month extra data, under their shared plan scheme.
 Users can then share their data allocation between phone and watch.

 A bit of history: The first eSIM alternative Apple tried – The Apple SIM

 The Apple SIM originally appeared back in late 2014.
 It’s what drew our attention to the whole area of the eSIM.
 Apple has been experimenting with the customer acceptability of their proposed solutions for some time.

-In a small number of countries, primarily the UK and USA, Apple added the Apple SIM to two of it’s data only devices, the iPad Air 2 and iPad Mini 3.
+In a small number of countries, primarily the UK and USA, Apple added the Apple SIM to two of its data only devices, the iPad Air 2 and iPad Mini 3.
 The new facility was different to the eSIM which will be used in the Apple Watch.
 What made these devices capable of calling themselves ‘Apple SIM’ iPads was the tinkering Apple had performed on the Nano SIM.
 The Apple SIM had some notable differences to SIM cards which had preceded it.
 As well as the Nano SIM, the device supported an eSIM.
 Also:

 Importantly, the Apple SIM was a physical SIM provided to people buying an iPad by Apple.
 The Apple SIM was not provided to the user by a phone company.
 That’s quite a big deal.
 It’s like BP building a small car…

 Just like the eSIM, people with an Apple SIM could connect it to ‘a selection’ (a small selection) of new phone companies, direct from settings.
 Unlike an eSIM, the Apple SIM was a physical SIM which was pre-programmed with the settings for the phone networks they attached to.

 Users with an Apple SIM can swap out the physical form factor Nano SIM which had the Apple SIM settings, for a physical SIM from their phone company if they wanted to.
 The device had to be unlocked before people could do that and not every operator supported unlocking in every circumstance.

 So, the Apple SIM had some features which were the same as an eSIM and some features which were the same as a physical SIM.
-You can tell from the long winded explanation of the limits of that trial that it was far from a perfect customer experience.
+You can tell from the long-winded explanation of the limits of that trial that it was far from a perfect customer experience.

 Two years later, Apple filed a patent for a Dual SIM – Separate eSIM / hard SIM